MSc Physiotherapy (February Start)

 Teaching and Learning

-In your second year, you’ll continue using the EBL approach for neurological case scenarios and engage in a wider range of contemporary practice topics, such as public health, forced migration and employability.
+In your second year, you’ll continue to use the case-based learning for musculoskeletal, neurological and respiratory case scenarios.
+You’ll engage in a wider range of specialist practice topics, reflecting the needs of the modern health and social care workforce.

 Assessment

-In year two you’ll complete your dissertation, a key piece of work which enables you to master the critical appraisal and application of research evidence to physiotherapy practice.
+In year two you’ll complete your research project a key piece of work which enables you to master the critical appraisal and application of research evidence to physiotherapy practice.

 Entry Requirements